History of the Dallas Cowboys: Dave Campo era (2000–2002)

 Defensive coordinator Dave Campo was promoted to head coach, but he could only post three consecutive 5–11 seasons.
-Instability plagued the quarterback position after several concussions; the first suffered on opening day against the Eagles (known as the Pickle Juice Game because Eagle players drank pickle juice at halftime Source), finally ended Aikman's career late in the 2000 season; five different quarterbacks started between 2001 and 2002.
+Instability plagued the quarterback position after several concussions; the first suffered on opening day against the Eagles (known as the Pickle Juice Game because Eagles players drank pickle juice at halftime Source), finally ended Aikman's career late in the 2000 season; five different quarterbacks started between 2001 and 2002.
 The lowest point of the Campo era was an embarrassing and humiliating loss on opening night of the 2002 season to the brand-new Houston Texans.
 One of the only highlights of this era occurred on October 27, 2002, when running back Emmitt Smith broke Walter Payton's all-time career yardage rushing record during a 17–14 home loss to the Seattle Seahawks.
 Many fans and media blamed Jerry Jones for the team's ills, noting that he refused to hire a strong coach, preferring to hire coaches who did not want to be involved with personnel duties so that Jones himself could manage them.

 Parcells era (2003–2006)

 2003

 However, Jones proved them wrong in 2003 by luring Bill Parcells out of retirement to coach the Cowboys.
 The Cowboys became the surprise team of the 2003 season, posting a 10–6 record and a playoff berth by leading the NFL in sacks, turnovers and having the best overall defense in the NFL.
-However, they lost to the eventual conference champion Carolina Panthers in the Wild Card round, 29–10.
+However, they lost to the eventual conference champion Carolina Panthers in the wild-card round, 29–10.